 Boil the green peas and keep aside.

-Stir-frying the vegetables and red rice
+Frying the eggs, vegetables and red rice

 Roast in oil the minced ginger and garlic on medium flame until you get an aroma, but not browned.
 Add the onions and chili and saute until translucent.
 Add the grated carrots, cooked peas, and salt and saute for 5 minutes.